-What preschool learning themes can use to teach my toddler the letter F?
+What preschool learning themes can I use to teach my toddler the letter F?

 Make the Letter

-To practice the letter F, I wrote several letters on a whiteboard along with a few Fs.
+To practice the letter F, write several letters on a whiteboard along with a few Fs.
 Have your child erase all of the letter Fs.